The hotelier’s ultimate guide to occupancy forecasting

 If you find that any unique factors are affecting your hotel, note them and refer back to them if you see any unexpected data points.

-After reviewing this, it was unsurprisingly caused by a slow first two weeks due to post-Covid event cancellations, which continued to plague this market well into 2021 and the first half of 2022.
+In this example, the only one that made an impact on the forecast decision-making was the lower-than-average October occupancy two years ago.
+After reviewing it, that softness was unsurprisingly caused by a slow first two weeks due to post-pandemic event cancellations, which continued to affect this market well into the following year.

 4. Conduct data analysis